3a152/revlistlist/README.md

-3this is the rll dumbo
+#this is the rll dumbo